thedevdojo/auth/README.md

 in your `App\Models\User` model.

 Now, you're ready to rock!
-Auth has just been isntalled and you'll be able to visit the following authentication routes:
+Auth has just been installed and you'll be able to visit the following authentication routes:

  - Login (project.test/auth/login)
  - Register (project.test/auth/register)